the-tanstaafl/TansTimberbornModsUnity/Assets/Logpile/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems or have any feedback, message us in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message us directly (Knatte_Anka#6800).
 We will try to fix it as soon as possible. :D

+## Helper

+This mod is possible thanks to help from [Tobbert](https://github.com/TobbyTheBobby).

 ## Changelog
+### 1.0.5 - 24.8.2022

+- Fix textures of Ironteeth LogPile

 ### 1.0.4 - 17.8.2022

 - Remove some Debug messages

 ### 1.0.3 - 9.8.2022

 - Bugfix the Bugfix.